Conformal Graph Prediction with Z-Gromov-Wasserstein Distances: Conformal Graph Prediction

 From now on, we specialize the spaces $\mathfrak M$ and $\mathcal M$ to graphs.
 We denote by $\mathfrak M$ the collection of all graphs with at most $N$ nodes, i.e. $\mathfrak M = \bigsqcup_{n=1}^N \mathcal{G}_n$, in which $\mathcal{G}_n$ are the space of all graphs with $n$ nodes represented in a labeled form, and by $\mathcal M := \bigsqcup_{n=1}^N (\mathcal{G}_n/\!\sim_n)$, the union of the quotient graph spaces of size $n$, where graphs are identified up to node permutation.
 For simplicity, we note $\mathcal M = \mathfrak M /\!\sim$.

 \paragraph{Graph-valued prediction.} We consider a graph-valued prediction model that maps inputs $x\in\mathcal X$ (e.g., spectra, images, or other descriptors) to graph-valued outputs $y\in\mathfrak M$.
-In the remainder, we assume that this model has been learned on the training dataset $\{(X_i,Y_i)\}_{i=1}^n$ by minimizing a loss measuring discrepancy between predicted and ground-truth graphs.
+In the remainder, we assume that $f_\theta$ has been trained on a separate dataset $\mathcal{D}_{\text{train}}$ by minimizing a loss measuring discrepancy between predicted and ground-truth graphs.
+This training set is independent of the calibration data $\mathcal{D}_{\text{val}}=\{(X_i,Y_i)\}_{i=1}^n$.
 Crucially, such losses must be invariant to node relabeling; the $\mathrm{GW}^Z_p$ distance, for instance, satisfies this requirement by construction.
-In the experimental part, we consider two off-the-shelves graph prediction models $f_\theta$: \textsc{Any2Graph}\citep{krzakala2024any2graph}, a general-purpose end-to-end graph predictor restricted to small-size graphs.
+In the experimental part, we consider three off-the-shelves graph prediction models $f_\theta$: \textsc{Any2Graph}\citep{krzakala2024any2graph}, a general-purpose end-to-end graph predictor restricted to small-size graphs, and \textsc{EmbCos}\citep{de2026small} and \textsc{MSAlign}\citep{krzakala2026msalign}, models specialized on molecule identification from mass spectra.